cfengine/documentation/reference/promise-types/services.markdown

-Services promises for Windows are only available in CFEngine Nova and above.
+Services promises for Windows are only available in CFEngine Enterprise.
 Windows Vista/Server 2008 and later introduced new complications to the service security policy.
 Therefore, when testing `services` promises from the command line, CFEngine may not be given proper access rights, which gives errors like "Access is denied".
-However, when running through the CFEngine Nova Executor service, typical for on production machines, CFEngine has sufficient rights.
+However, when running through the CFEngine Enterprise Executor service, typical for on production machines, CFEngine has sufficient rights.

 Services of type generic promises are implemented for all operating